VegInspired – 2 Years Vegan- What I Have Learned

-- Animal Agriculture is the #1 contributor of drought and greenhouse gas emission.
+- Animal Agriculture is the #1 contributor to drought and greenhouse gas emissions.
 Check out Cowspiracy.com

-- Surrounding yourself with people who are where you want to be and who challenge you is an essential component in a positive life.
+- Surrounding yourself with people who are where you want to be and who challenge you is an essential component of a positive life.

 - I love beans!
 Who would have ever thought?
-I eat them in tacos, on nachos, in salads, top potatoes, and just on their own as a side!
+I eat them in tacos, on nachos, in salads, on top of potatoes, and just on their own as a side!

 - Carbs do NOT make you fat; fat makes you fat!
-(Read that again…) When eating whole foods, plant-based, vegan diet and avoiding fats, I have lost weight.
-I eat potatoes, rice, oatmeal, pasta, with loads of veggies.
+(Read that again…) When following a whole food, plant-based way of eating and avoiding fats, I have lost weight.
+I eat potatoes, rice, oatmeal, and pasta, with loads of veggies.
 If you want to lose and keep the weight off, this is the lifestyle to adopt.